 Students who select the master's essay option may complete their minimum 30 hours by choosing three elective graduate courses from within political science or from relevant graduate courses outside of political science.
-For courses outside of political science, students should consult with their committee chair or provisional supervisor because these courses will need to be approved by the student's supervisory committee to be counted as part of the student's program of study.
+For courses outside of political science, students should consult with their committee chair or provisional supervisor because these courses will need to be approved by the student's supervisory committee and the Director of Graduate Studies to be counted as part of the student's program of study.